 To give a couple examples of medicine that can be problematic – anti-infammatories and anti-biotics are medicines that can upset and irritate the stomach and the whole digestive system especially if taken for a longer period.
-Of course, certain people can take these longer term without any acid reflux symptoms though for others it can cause a lot of negative side effects such as stomach and digestive system irritation and problems.
+Of course, certain people can take these longer term without any acid reflux symptoms though for others it can cause a lot of negative side effects such as stomach and irritation and problems in the digestive system.

 Lower Esophageal Sphincter Problem

 The thing that basically always plays an important factor in heartburn and GERD is the lower esophageal sphincter (LES).
 If you didn’t know the LES is the valve above the stomach which is designed to open when you eat and drink.
 When you are not eating or drinking the LES is meant to close over to keep the acid inside the stomach as it’s meant to be.

 The problems arise when the LES doesn’t close.
 There are a lot of potential reasons that the LES might not close properly.
 Though if it doesn’t close properly this is what can lead to the heartburn, indigestion, and chest pain even when you haven’t eaten.

 There are countless things that can cause the LES to malfunction, it’s uncommon to be solely related to a direct LES malfunction.
 This is because it has often been caused by another factor like the diet and medication I mentioned already.

 To mention another couple of reasons the LES can malfunction – one is simply overeating.
 When I say overeating, I mean eating too much in one sitting.